-- I. Banker's Acceptances generally are created based on a letter of credit issued to finance transactions.
+- Normal (term) non-negotiable CD's can be purchased with financial institutions qualified by the Washington Public Deposit Protection Commission (PDPC). - Flexible CD's can be purchased with financial Institutions qualified by the PDPC which offer periodic draws of principal and interest prior to the maturity of such Certificates. - H. Public Depositories can be invested with financial institutions qualified by the PDPC. - I. Banker's Acceptances generally are created based on a letter of credit issued to finance transactions.
 They are used to finance the shipment of some specific goods within the United States.
-They are issued by qualified financial institutions eligible for discount by the Federal Reserve System. - J. Repurchase Agreements: The Treasurer may invest in Repurchase Agreements only with primary dealers who have a long-term credit rating of "A" or better by two NRSROs, if the final maturity of the repurchase agreement is less than one week.
+They are issued by qualified financial institutions eligible for discount by the Federal Reserve System.
+Banker's Acceptances must be purchased on the secondary market and may not be purchased directly from the issuer. - J. Repurchase Agreements: The Treasurer may invest in Repurchase Agreements only with primary dealers who have a long-term credit rating of "A" or better by two NRSROs, if the final maturity of the repurchase agreement is less than one week.
 The third-party custodian must also maintain an "A" long-term credit rating.
 If the final maturity of the repurchase agreement is longer than one week, the primary dealer and the third-party custodian must maintain an "AA" long-term credit rating or better by two NRSROs.
-The Treasurer must enter into a Bond Market Association (BMA) Master Repurchase Agreement and third-party custodial contract which specifies terms and conditions of the repurchase agreement. - The third-party custodian will act as trustee solely on behalf, and at the direction of, the Treasurer for the safekeeping of securities. - The market value of collateral pledged must be maintained at 102% of the value of the repurchase agreement, plus accrued interest.
-Collateral for mortgagebacked (CMO) repurchase agreements will be priced at 105% of market value, plus accrued interest. - The only eligible collateral for repurchase agreements will be direct obligations of the U.S. Treasury and/or U.S. Government Agency obligations and/or U.S. Government instrumentality obligations. - The market value of the securities used as collateral for repurchase agreements shall be monitored daily by the Treasurer and by a third-party custodian.
+The Treasurer must enter into a Bond Market Association (BMA) Master Repurchase Agreement and third-party custodial contract which specifies terms and conditions of the repurchase agreement.

+- The third-party custodian will act as trustee solely on behalf, and at the direction of, the Treasurer for the safekeeping of securities. - The market value of collateral pledged must be maintained at 102% of the value of the repurchase agreement, plus accrued interest.
+Collateral for mortgage-backed (CMO) repurchase agreements will be priced at 105% of market value, plus accrued interest. - The only eligible collateral for repurchase agreements will be direct obligations of the U.S. Treasury and/or U.S. Government Agency obligations and/or U.S. Government instrumentality obligations. - The market value of the securities used as collateral for repurchase agreements shall be monitored daily by the Treasurer and by a third-party custodian.
 If any deficiencies are discovered, they shall be corrected within one day.
 If the deficiencies are not corrected within one day, the procedures defined in the Repurchase Agreement contract will be followed to cancel the Repurchase Agreement. - The right of collateral substitution is granted provided only authorized securities are used. - K. Registered Warrants.
-Per RCW 39.59.040, the Treasurer may invest in registered warrants. - L. Securities Lending.
-The Treasurer may select one or more firms to provide securities lending management services.
-Securities lending services will include, but are not limited to, the following: - The Treasurer may lend securities only to primary dealers who have a long-term
+Per RCW 39.59.040, the Treasurer may invest in registered warrants. - L. Washington State Local Government Investment Pool (LGIP): Investment pool managed by the Washington State Treasurer's Office and is a voluntary investment vehicle which offers 100% liquidity to its participants.